-RESOLVED: That the Academic Senate approve the proposed Bachelor of Music, Music Teacher and more robust program than the existing Bachelor of Arts in Music with an Emphasis in Music Education and better aligns with national accreditation requirements.
+RATIONALE: Bachelor of Music, Music Teacher Preparation Concentration represents a stronger and more robust program than the existing Bachelor of Arts in Music with an Emphasis in Music Education and better aligns with national accreditation requirements.
 This new degree will help address the regional teacher shortage and better prepare students to succeed in music education jobs.
 The Bachelor of Music, Music Teacher Preparation Concentration addresses an important community need and every level of review has found it to be sound academically.
 The proposed degree program will be supported by sufficient and dedicated resources to ensure its successful future operations.